-Vishal Sikka stated that MRP will run faster on HANA than on other DBs.
-He states that MRP is run as a stored procedure in HANA and that it runs “thousands of times faster.”
+Vishal Sikka stated that MRP would run faster on HANA than on other DBs.
+He says that MRP is run as a stored procedure in HANA and that it runs “thousands of times faster.”

 Information gathered both from the field and from private benchmarks indicates this is also untrue.
 We covered this in detail in this article.
 The only way that Vishal Sikka could have come to this conclusion is by lying.
 There is no possible way that this ever actually occurred.
 And it sounds strange even without the supporting data that we now have.
 Again, Jon Reed does nothing to question Vishal Sikka.
 He sits there passively while Vishal Sikka snows him.

 This explanation was intended to explain that there is “disruption” from using HANA.
 This is untrue in that HANA is a major disruption.
 All of the customizations break when HANA replaces another DB because the schema is different, as do the adapters.

 Vishal Sikka states that administration is simpler, but that is also false.
 HANA has the highest maintenance overhead of any of the databases we track because of its immaturity.